RespiraWorks/Ventilator/software/controller/README.md

 ## Building and testing

-After installing platformio, you should be able to build and test as follows.
+After installing platformio, you should be able to build and test as follows:

 ```
-$ ./test.sh
+$ ./controller.sh --test
 # This will run a few commands, such as "platformio run" and
 # "platformio test -e native".
 ```